-London Borough of Bromley v Persons Unknown, London Gypsies and Travellers and others (2020) EWCA Civ 120

-In recent years there has been a growing trend for local authorities to apply to the court for 'wide injunctions' to prohibit Gypsies and Travellers from camping on public land in their areas.
+London Borough of Bromley v Persons Unknown, London Gypsies and Travellers and others (2020) EWCA Civ 120 to prohibit Gypsies and Travellers from camping on public land in their areas.
 In one such case, the London Borough of Bromley's application was opposed by a charity called London Gypsies Travellers (LGT).
 Marc was instructed, together with Tessa Buchanan to represent LGT (substantially pro bono) and they persuaded the judge in the High Court, Mulcahy QC, that the application should be refused.
 Bromley's appeal was dismissed by the Court of Appeal.
 Importantly, when giving judgment the Court of Appeal deprecated the use of 'wide injunctions' save in the most exceptional circumstances.
 Thus Coulson LJ said: